deepesdl/deepesdl-doc/docs/guide/jupyterlab/index.md

         Introduction
       </h3>
       <p>
-        Learn how to navigate the DeepESDL Jupyter Lab.
+        Learn how to navigate the DeepESDL JupyterLab.
       </p>
     </div>
   </a>